 Stick with me – I want to make a quick analogy that might help you better appreciate data governance.

 Let’s say you are training for a race.
 Day one, you may not be in the best physical condition.
-Maybe you haven’t even run, walked or crawled since your school years.
-But you know this will be good for you and you realize you just have to get started, you just have to start putting one foot in front of the other and hit the pavement.
+Maybe you haven’t even run, walked, or crawled since your school years.
+But you know this will be good for you if you can just get started.
+You just have to start putting one foot in front of the other and hit the pavement.

 The same is true with data governance in an information-driven business.
-Many if not most organizations aren’t in the best data governance condition — their muscles are weak and their stamina is poor.
-Data governance is the conditioning and training of the analytics and insights capabilities of an organization.
-Sure, you can go out and just do it without governance but the results will likely be poor, it won’t be easy and you may even pull something.
+Many, if not most, organizations aren’t in the best data governance condition — their muscles are weak and their stamina is poor.
+Data governance is the conditioning and training of the data analytics and insights capabilities of an organization.
+Sure, you can do it without governance, however the results will likely be poor, it will be incredibly difficult and inefficient, and you may even pull a muscle.

 Now with that said, I define data governance as: the alignment of people, process, and technology to maximize and protect the value of organizational data assets.
 Sadly, it’s an often-underappreciated discipline.
 Sad because when it’s done right, businesses can realize the benefit: more accurate, reliable and insightful business intelligence, reporting, analytics, and advanced analytics, such as data science.